Article

 Claims Near Middletown

-Park staff have compiled dozens of records of civilians who lived in and around Cedar Creek and Belle Grove National Historical Park that applied for repayment.
-Some were successful, and some were not.
-Some had very detailed records of what regiments or officers were camped on their property on specific dates, and some did not.
-Many of these claims were approved, and they received hundreds of dollars in repayment.
-However, some claims were denied while some that were approved were not paid until 1880 or even later after continued cases in the Court of Claims.
-Even the quickest payment was long after the property had been taken.
+Park staff compiled dozens of records of civilians who lived in and around Cedar Creek and Belle Grove National Historical Park who applied for repayment.
+Some were successful.
+Some were not.
+Some had very detailed records of what regiments or officers were camped on their property on specific dates, and others did not.
+Many of these claims were approved, resulting in hundreds of dollars in repayment.
+Several other claims were denied.
+In a few cases, approved claims were not paid until 1880 or even later after continued legal disputes.
+Even the quickest payment was long after the property had been taken during the war.

 Local residents said that United States soldiers had taken a variety of property for army use.
 Sometimes it was hay, corn, or wheat to feed the military horses.
 Sometimes it was horses themselves, taken for army service.
-Other times it was cattle, sheep, hogs, bacon, apples, or flour that was eaten by soldiers when they had little food.
+Other times it was cattle, sheep, hogs, bacon, apples, or flour to be eaten by soldiers when they had little food.

-There are many powerful stories that can be found within these pages, attesting both to Unionists in the Shenandoah Valley as well as the personal cost paid by civilians during the war:
+There are many powerful stories that can be found within these cases, attesting both to unionism in the Shenandoah Valley as well as the personal cost paid by civilians during the war:

 Cedar Creek & Belle Grove National Historical Park